 Varistor was too impassive or judicious to even answer the question herself.
-She is a woman of little words, which she finds makes her stand out even more in a world where women are often accused of having too many words.
+She was a girl-woman of little words, which she found made her stand out even more in a world where women are often accused of having too many words.
 “Is there no happy medium?
 Is there not a place where a woman gets to have just the right amount of words?”.
-Again, she leaves herself unanswered.
+Again, she left herself unanswered.

 The band had nicknamed the RV “The Behemoth” and she was a stout broad.
 “She knew how to take a hit and keep on fighting.
 Is that a good thing to say about a broad yet?
 Is it okay for a girl to use the word broad?
 What, exactly, is a broad?”
-They had once had a discussion about how in The Bible and pre-that, the Behemoth is associated with being a male and the Leviathan was associated with females, but in the end, the discussion was forgotten and the personification stuck.
-It still handles pretty well, not as good as when they first got it, but as good as she needs to.
+They had once had a discussion about how in The Bible and pre-that, the Behemoth is associated with being a male and the Leviathan was associated with females, but in the end, the discussion was forgotten and the personification and name combo stuck.
+It still handled pretty well, not as good as when they first got it, but as good as she needed to.

 “Oh yeah, Arriving Rocket, we weren’t expecting you ‘till the morning.”